This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

-An easy strawberry mousse made with gelatin so there is no tempering of eggs.
+An easy fresh strawberry mousse made with gelatin so there is no tempering of eggs.
 And no need to turn the oven on for this quick and simple impressive dessert.
 With less than 30 minutes of active time on your part, you can will have whipped up a fresh strawberry mousse!

 When I was a child, I remember we always had a carton of Neopolitan ice-cream in the freezer.
 You know those cartons that had chocolate, vanilla, and strawberry?
 I always asked for chocolate.
 I absolutely hated the strawberry flavor.
 But of course, the genius ice-cream makers put the strawberry right next to the chocolate which meant no matter how carefully one scooped I always ended up with a few bites of strawberry.
 It scarred me deeply as you can tell.
 It’s ok, I’m seeking help.